biocyberman/xsqutils/README.md

 Converts XSQ format files to FASTQ format files.

+Reuires anaconda to be installed and searchable in PATH.
+After doing `git clone https://github.com/biocyberman/xsqutils.git`, do `cd xsquitils && ./setup.sh`.
+Follow instructions fromt there
-Requires the [pytables](http://pytables.org/) library and HDF5-devel libraries to be installed.
+Requires the [pytables](http://pytables.org/) library.
+If you prefer to use pip, this will require HDF5-devel and cython libraries to be installed.
-(Note: pytables also requires numpy, numexpr, and cython)

 HDF5 libraries can be downloaded from [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/).
 They can also be found in the EPEL yum repository.
 Pytables requires HDF5 1.6.10 or better.

+By default: The installation script `setup.sh` will copy the package to `<ANACONDA_ROOT/envs/xsqutils_env/xsqutils` and the executable will be linked to ANACONDA_ROOT/envs/xsqutils_env/bin.
-The installation script `install.sh` will take care of setting up a virtualenv environment and installing Pytables and it's dependencies.
-The virtualenv will be setup in the 'env' directory.
+In the alternative setup, which uses setup a virtualenv environment and installing Pytables and its dependencies.
+The virtualenv will be setup in the 'xsqutils_env' directory.
 The default `xsq` driver script expects this setup and will automatically setup the virtualenv accordingly.

 When converting a sample or entire file, multiple processors can be used to speed the conversion.